-- a.
-Materials and supply chains involved in battery-operated cars depend on batteries created with lithium, while the non-circular disposal and replacement of batteries can result in negative impacts. - b.
-The fossil fuels currently used to produce wind turbines may reduce the positive impacts of clean energy created by the turbines. - c.
-Dam construction in the Northwest of the United States initially produced low-cost, high-value electricity, but resulted in an expense to society by reducing the available food source produced by salmon fisheries. - d.
-The recycling of plastics are resulting in microplastics in hail and the atmosphere as well as other ways plastics have become embedded and integrated into natural ecosystems. - e.
-Manufacture of single-use plastics to create easily potable liquids and production of Teflon to keep tanks clean during battle result in plastic debris polluting the oceans and dispersing throughout the environment (i.e., wicked problems) and the exposure to forever chemicals contaminating the environment.
+- Materials and supply chains involved in battery-operated cars currently depend mostly on batteries created with lithium, while the noncircular disposal and replacement of batteries can result in negative impacts. - The fossil fuels currently used to produce wind turbines may reduce the positive impacts of clean energy created by the turbines. - Dam construction in the Northwest of the United States initially produced low-cost, high-value electricity but resulted in an expense to society by reducing the available food source produced by salmon fisheries (NPCC, "Dams"). - The recycling of plastics can result in microplastics in the atmosphere as well as other ways plastics have become embedded and integrated into natural ecosystems. - Manufacture of single-use plastics, e.g. for potable liquids, result in the production of plastic debris polluting the oceans and dispersing throughout the environment (i.e., wicked problems) and the exposure to virtually forever chemicals contaminating the environment.

-Technical barriers are complicated by a lack of continual real-time evaluation with protocols and metrics that effectively measure negative impacts on the well-being of entire socioeconomic systems (e.g., The Gross National Happiness (GNH) measure from Bhutan.).
+Technical barriers are complicated by a lack of continual real-time evaluation with protocols and metrics that effectively measure negative impacts on the well-being of entire socioeconomic systems (e.g., The Gross National Happiness (GNH) measure from Bhutan).
 Another contributor to technical ineffectiveness includes barriers to implementation.
 Implementation of solutions for transforming the planet to regenerative, sustainable ecosystems.
-"Regenerative ecosystems are holistic and co-evolving, thriving through focusing on the wellbeing of the entire system (e.g., ant hills, rainforests, "circular" cities, or the human body, where the wellbeing of the whole system is reliant on the health of all its parts)."
-Regenerative businesses, societies and agriculture, mimic nature, connecting people to places, natural systems, and technologies."
-This is also often sabotaged by human barriers and social pressures (for example, access to technology, lack of resources, energy sources, political conflicts, economic preferences for profit and gain).
-Although some barriers to mitigation can be effectively solved by technology, these approaches can conflict with current socioeconomic systems in place around the world.
+Regenerative ecosystems are holistic and co-evolving.
+They focus on the wellbeing of the entire system (e.g., rainforests, "circular" communities, or the body of any living being, where the wellbeing of the whole system is reliant on the health of all its parts) (Elo et al., 2024).
+Regenerative businesses, societies and agriculture, essentially practice biomimicry, that is, mimic nature.
+These societal structures connect people to places, natural systems, and technologies.
+This is also often sabotaged by human barriers and social pressures (e.g., access to technology, lack of resources, energy sources, political conflicts, economic preferences for profit and gain).
+Although some barriers to mitigation can be effectively solved by technology, these approaches can conflict with current socioeconomic systems in place around the world (recording can be found at the link).